Imre Aranyos: Ferencváros

-In the summer of 1996, reigning Hungarian champions Ferencvárosi TC signed Aranyos hoping to quaily again to the UEFA Champions League's group stage following the successful campaign of the previous season.
+In the summer of 1996, reigning Hungarian champions Ferencvárosi TC signed Aranyos hoping to qualify again to the UEFA Champions League's group stage following the successful campaign of the previous season.
 IFK Göteborg knocked out Ferencváros in the qualification round (3–0; 1–1), Aranyos played on both games.
 Beyond the two UEFA CL qualifiers he played only four league games and three games in the Magyar Kupa against lower league teams for Ferencváros before he left the club and joined Vasas SC for the rest of the season.

 Vasas SC

 From 1996 to 2001 Aranyos spent five years at Vasas SC, played 128 league games and scored seven goals.
 During his time at the club, Vasas finished third in the league three times, 1997–98, 1999–2000 (in this season the top flight of Hungarian football was called Professzionális Nemzeti Bajnokság - Professional National League) and 2000–01.